-Address Resolution Protocol contains a set of queues for destination i.e one queue for each destination to hold the IP package while Address Resolution Protocol resolves the physical address.
+It contains a set of queues for the destination, i.e. one queue for each destination to hold the IP package while it resolves the physical address.
 The output module sends unresolved packets to their corresponding queues.

 3. Output Module

 - The output model waits for IP packets.
-As soon as the IP packet receive, it checks the cache table to find the corresponding IP address of the destination present in the packet.
+As soon as the IP packet receives, it checks the cache table to find the destination’s corresponding IP address present in the packet.
 The destination IP address of the packet must match the protocol address of the entry.

-- If the matching entry founds and state of the entry is RESOLVED, then the packet with destination hardware address is passed to the data link layer for transmission.
+- If the matching entry founds and the state of the entry are RESOLVED, then the packet with the destination hardware address is passed to the data link layer for transmission.

-- If the matching entry founds and the state of the entry are PENDING, then the packet waits until the hardware address of the destination is found.
+- If the matching entry founds and the state of the entry are PENDING, then the packet waits until the destination’s hardware address is found.